The local authority search is one of the mandatory conveyancing searches you will need when buying a house with a mortgage.

 The Local Authority search is normally the slowest to carry out of all conveyancing searches.

-The government target for returning local searches in 2024 is a maximum of 10 working days, but the actual time can vary from council to council.
+The government target for returning local searches in 2025 is 10 working days, but the actual time can vary from council to council.
 Unlike other searches carried out online, local authority searches can be delayed by things like postal delivery, seasonal demand, and staffing levels at the local authority.

 Typically, a local authority search takes around two to four weeks, however it can range from two to eight weeks.
 Also, keep in mind that once these searches are completed, depending on what they found, additional searches might be needed.
 For example, if there's a new road being planned near the property, your conveyancer might want to investigate further.